yashwanth-adimulam/MyToDo/README.md

 ### You can delete the completed tasks by pressing on the "Delete Done" button
 ![image](https://github.com/user-attachments/assets/60c58ac6-b6bb-4af9-800a-35b99dce57aa)

+## Build this repo in your local system
+1. You can directly clone this repo using git clone command and if you have the same versions for Android Studio and Gradle this should work fine
+2. Else you can also choose to build a new project in Android Studio (make sure that you choose "Empty Views Activity" not "Empty Activity" option while making a new project)
+3. And there are just five flies that you need to modify inorder to build this project
+4. Those five files are "MainActivity.kt", "ToDo.kt", "ToDoAdapter.kt" in the app/src/main/java/com/example/<name_of_your_project> folder
+5. And "activity_main.xml", "item_todo.xml" in the app/src/main/res/layout folder

 Please note that this is not a complete todo.
 It in its current version doesn't have any database connected such that the tasks can be carried on between session.